Qualitative Research

 Quantitative research is about numbers and what those numbers can reveal.
 Let’s explore about the strengths of quantitative research and why it is such a powerful tool:

 • Objective and Unbiased: The beauty of quantitative research is its objectivity.
 Personal biases and subjective interpretations are minimised since it is based on numerical data.
-This makes the results more reliable and straightforward.
+This makes the results more reliable and straightforward, which highlights the advantages of quantitative research.

 • Replicable for Verification: The fact that others can replicate quantitative studies is a huge strength.
 It means that results can be tested and verified, adding to the credibility of the research.